Dr Kasia Mika, PhD

 Lecturer in Comparative Literature

 I joined QMUL’s Department of Comparative Literature in September 2019 as a Lecturer in Comparative Literature.
-Previously, I was a Lecturer in Literary and Cultural Analysis at the University of Amsterdam and held a postdoc at KITLV (The Royal Netherlands Institute of Southeast Asian and Caribbean Studies) in Comparative Caribbean Studies.
+Prior to that, I was a Lecturer in Literary and Cultural Analysis at the University of Amsterdam and held a postdoc fellowship at KITLV (The Royal Netherlands Institute of Southeast Asian and Caribbean Studies) in Comparative Caribbean Studies.

 My seminars are all about working and reading together towards a better, more critical understanding of the world around us.
 All courses I teach are rooted in an inclusive dialogue and encourage everyone to participate and learn from each other.